SALE Navajo Antique Pawn Silver and Turquoise Necklace and Cuff Bracelet

 Navajo Antique Pawn Silver and Turquoise Necklace - Cuff Bracelet

-This necklace lays stones high towards the shoulder giving it an elegant look not present in many older pieces and it is large,but not a huge necklace.
+This necklace and cuff have an elegant look not present in many older pieces and it is large,but not a ridiculous sized piece.
 Drapes beautifully just below the collar bone.
 Trust me, this makes a huge difference when it is worn and you can wear it with many more outfits due to this consideration by the craftsman.

-Owned by top Navajo Designer Fred Guerro,who signed the piece, however, it was likely made by an even more skilled craftsman than he and was procured or inherited by Fred and was used as a pawn piece until it was lost.
-The piece ended up in a Pawn Shop just outside of Memphis and was purchased in 2010 and was gifted to the daughter of Jerry Lee Lewis.
+Owned by top Navajo Designer Fred Guerro.,who signed the piece (however, it was likely made by an even more skilled craftsman than he) and was procured or inherited by Fred and was used as a pawn piece until it was lost at pawn.
+The piece ended up in a Pawn Shop just outside of Memphis and was purchased in 2010 and was gifted to the daughter of entertainer Jerry Lee Lewis.

 The Navajo silversmith's used Pawn Shops like banks in the early through the late-mid 20th century, hence the term, "pawn piece."
-They kept their finest pieces for this purpose and rarely sold them.
+They kept their finest pieces for this purpose and rarely sold them outright.
 This set was somehow tragically lost and reemerged decades later at a pawn shop in Northern Mississippi near Memphis.
-It was gifted to the biological daughter of Jerry Lee Lewis (Phoebe Lewis-Loftin the only living biological child of Rock and Roll Hall of Fame, Grammy and Country Western Hall of Fame, and American Music Masters award winner, Jerry Lee Lewis and her mother Myra Lewis one of the most famous and controversial couples in Rock & Roll history are her parents.

-The piece offers a unique and historic buying opportunity for a piece of truly fashionable REAL Navajo silver and turquoise necklace and cuff bracelet.
-Turquoise is truly top quality stones not recon..
+The piece offers a unique and historic buying opportunity for a piece of truly fashionable REAL Navajo silver and solid turquoise and the mine is no longer producing and quantity or quality to have matched pieces to rebuild this necklace and cuff bracelet.
+Stones not reconstituted or filled with epoxy in America are rare.